Lea-Dedden/Infiltration-sampler/README.md

-# The throughfall sampler, an innovative monitoring approach to measure spatio-temporal throughfall patterns
+# The throughfall sampler
+## An innovative monitoring approach to measure spatio-temporal throughfall patterns
 This repository contains hardware construction guidance by [Lea Dedden](https://freidok.uni-freiburg.de/pers/345841) together with micro board design and code by [Delon Wagner](https://freidok.uni-freiburg.de/pers/349091) for the reproduction of throughfall samplers following the approach introduced by [Dedden & Weiler (2025)](https://egusphere.copernicus.org/preprints/2025/egusphere-2025-4285/).

 ## Content